 Then I set about fixing appetizers.
 I bought goat cheese, made my own wild fig preserves, baked blue-cheese crackers, cut cantaloupe cubes and stuck twirls of prosciutto on them, and so on and so forth.

 What was I thinking?

 The kitchen was a mess.
 I was a wreck.
 What if they all showed up?
 All 15 of them?
 Would they bring the kids?
-Our French is minimal.
-We often haven’t a clue what people are saying to us.
+Our French was minimal.
+We often hadn’t a clue what people were saying to us.
 What were we going to do with 15 French-speaking people in our house?